Mina (Japanese singer): Debut with Twice and MiSaMo

 In October 2015, Mina officially debuted as a member of Twice with the release of their first extended play, The Story Begins.
 Its lead single "Like Ooh-Ahh" was the first K-pop debut song to reach 100 million views on YouTube.

 On July 11, 2019, JYP Entertainment announced that Mina would sit out the remainder of the Twicelights World Tour due to her extreme anxiety and insecurity regarding onstage performances.
 She was later diagnosed with an anxiety disorder.
-In February 2020, it was reported that Mina's condition had improved and that she was ready to return to performing live with Twice.
+She rejoined the tour in a limited capacity in October.
+In February 2020, it was reported that Mina's condition had improved and she participated fully in the Fukuoka concert.

-On February 9, 2023, JYP announced that Mina, alongside bandmates Sana and Momo, will officially debut in Japan on July 26 as a sub-unit named MiSaMo with the extended play titled Masterpiece.
+On February 9, 2023, JYP announced that Mina, alongside bandmates Sana and Momo, would officially debut in Japan on July 26 as a sub-unit named MiSaMo with the extended play titled Masterpiece.
 Prior to the trio's debut, on January 25, they released the track "Bouquet" as part of the soundtrack of TV Asahi's drama series Liaison: Kodomo no Kokoro Shinryōjo.